National Geographic Society

 About the Science

-- The video addresses climate variability, not climate change, and the educator needs to explain that distinction.
+- The video addresses climate variability, not climate change, so the educator needs to explain that distinction.

 - There is no clear link between climate change and ENSO and the video is not trying to make that link.